 “Let's imagine that there's a party with people from Penn State, Ohio State and North Carolina State,” Yang said.
 “And, ideally, you'd expect everyone to mingle seamlessly, creating a uniform mix of individuals throughout the room.
 However, in practice, this isn't always the case.
 Often, people from the same university tend to gravitate towards each other, drawn by shared experiences.
 This is a kind of short-range order, deviating from the anticipated random distribution.”

-According to Minor, they were able to capture hundreds of electron diffraction images every second, allowing them to analyze the of material defects under stress with both a large field of view and high resolution.
+According to Minor, they were able to capture hundreds of electron diffraction images every second, allowing them to analyze the evolution of material defects under stress with both a large field of view and high resolution.

 “Defects are formed during the mechanical deformation process, and we actually found that there's a transition in the formation of a defect,” Minor said, noting that they focused specifically on planar defects, or the “errors” in the stacking sequence of planes of atoms.